pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogTextErrorLogPublisherRequest.md

 ### NewAddSyslogTextErrorLogPublisherRequest

-`func NewAddSyslogTextErrorLogPublisherRequest(publisherName string, schemas []EnumsyslogTextErrorLogPublisherSchemaUrn, syslogExternalServer []string, syslogFacility EnumlogPublisherSyslogFacilityProp, enabled bool, ) *AddSyslogTextErrorLogPublisherRequest`
+`func NewAddSyslogTextErrorLogPublisherRequest(publisherName string, schemas []EnumsyslogTextErrorLogPublisherSchemaUrn, syslogExternalServer []string, enabled bool, ) *AddSyslogTextErrorLogPublisherRequest`

 NewAddSyslogTextErrorLogPublisherRequest instantiates a new AddSyslogTextErrorLogPublisherRequest object This constructor will assign default values to properties that have it defined,